m-triassi/blog392/README.md

-# blog392
+# Blog392
-A blog create for the "2019 World Fair" project in ENGR 392
+A blog created for the "2019 World Fair" project in ENGR 392.
+Written in Laravel.